Migrant tragedies dampen Syrian refugees’ hope of safe passage to Europe

 Hassan and his family fled western Homs province at the start of Syria's four-year-old civil war, heading for Lebanon, where many Syrians would like to move on from a deepening refugee crisis.

-"I'd take my children and go today if there were a legal and organized way to emigrate," his wife, Saba, said.
+"I'd take my children and go today if there were a legal and organised way to emigrate," his wife, Saba, said.

-"But we've heard the stories about people traveling illegally, and children dying on those journeys.
+"But we've heard the stories about people travelling illegally, and children dying on those journeys.
 I would not take that risk with my children, so for now we're confined to this camp."

-Deteriorating conditions for the nearly four million Syrian refugees living in neighboring countries have pushed many to seek asylum in Europe, as record numbers of migrants have headed for its shores.
+Deteriorating conditions for the nearly four million Syrian refugees living in neighbouring countries have pushed many to seek asylum in Europe, as record numbers of migrants have headed for its shores.

 More than 2,500 migrants have died in a number of smuggling incidents at sea and on land.